ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 Can my child ride along in a trailer attached to my bike?

-Pull-alongs are permitted for the shorter distances of 10km and 25km.
+Pull-alongs are permitted for the shorter distance of 20km.
 For insurance and safety reasons, all children who will be on course must be registered.
 Any child under the age of 5 years is free to register.

 Can I ride with my dog?